emmakamau/TechieQuotes/README.md

 ## Known Bugs

-If you find a bug or would like to request a new function, reach out to the development team via emmaculatewkamau@gmail.com or on [LinkedIn](https://www.linkedin.com/in/emmaculate-k-987353104/)
+If you find a bug or would like to request a new function, reach out to me via Email: emmaculatewkamau@gmail.com or on [LinkedIn](https://www.linkedin.com/in/emmaculate-k-987353104/)

+## License

 [MIT](https://choosealicense.com/licenses/mit/)